madjaqk/explanations/big_O.md

 		return fib(n-2) + fib(n-1)
 ```

 What's the time complexity?
 Well, the first level calls the function twice, so the second level involves four function calls, then eight, then sixteen...
 In fact, this is `O(2^n)`!
 Ay-yi-yi!
-(This is why I say that recursive Fibonacci is a trap.)
+(This is why you may have heard me say that recursive Fibonacci is a trap.)
 Listing all of the possible subsets of a set is likely also 2^n time.

 Even worse than that is `O(n!)`.
 When time complexity gets that bad, it's hard to find simple examples, but this would include a brute-force solution to the [travelling salesman problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem), or any other function that looks at every possible permutation of a given set.